 The Education Studies Program prepares you to effectively contribute to a more just, compassionate, and equitable society by developing self-awareness, critical lenses, analytical frameworks, and pedagogical content knowledge manifested in meaningful practices.

 In his text How to Be an Antiracist, Ibram Kendi writes, “Being an antiracist requires persistent self-awareness, constant self-criticism, and regular self-examination.”
 In EDST, we have a similar commitment, this is our mission statement:

 We believe that we must become a more inclusive and just society.
 We must honestly name and relentlessly address the educational inequities that we have created and that we sustain as individuals and members of multiple communities.
-In our formal settings, whether a kindergarten class or Middlebury College seminar—and in our informal interactions with each other—we seek to embody the intellectual understandings, the humility, and empathy essential to this work.
+In our formal settings, whether a kindergarten class or Middlebury College seminar—and in our informal interactions with one another—we seek to embody the intellectual understandings, the humility, and the empathy essential to this work.